 Reuss Musical Instruments started ’by accident’ back in 2012, when I shared my homemade Rowland S. Howard pedal at social media.
 When Reuss grew into a small business, the next new pedal I wanted to make was the Repeater Fuzz.
 Spacemen 3 is one of my all-time favourite bands, so I wanted to create a pedal to make that sound.
 And that sound comes from the quartet of built-in effects of vintage 1960s Vox guitars, like the Starstream and Ultrasonic (and more).

-Now it’s time to introduce the mk III, which has taken more than a year in research and development.
-I wanted to get it exactly right, taking no compromises.
-So what we have here is the correct three original 1960s circuits (fuzz into treble/bass booster into repeat percussion), very faithfully recreated, plus a powerful clean boost to compensate for the inherent volume-loss of the unmodified old circuits (the treble/bass booster and repeat percussion barely keep unity level and with all three effects on, you want to boost the level to compensate - or just to kick ass).
+The Repeater Fuzz mk.
+III contains three original 1960s circuits of the Vox guitars (fuzz into treble/bass booster into repeat percussion), very faithfully recreated, plus a powerful clean boost to compensate for the inherent volume-loss of the unmodified old circuits (the treble/bass booster and repeat percussion barely keep unity level and with all three effects on, you want to boost the level to compensate - or just to kick ass).
 Since mid-February 2020 the fuzz circuit is slightly modified for more volume, more fuzz and improved distribution of the fuzz across the fuzz knob's rotation.
 The original tone and sound characteristics remains unchanged.

 Some of the old Vox guitars also had a built-in wah effect, which you’d control by a lever at the guitar’s bridge.
 For obvious reasons, a palm-operated wah is not useful in a guitar pedal sitting on a pedal board, so what I have done with the Repeater Fuzz mk III, is that I made a send/return loop where you can connect a wah into the correct place in the signal chain, between the treble/bass booster and the repeat percussion effect.
 Now you’ve got the full line of effects of Sonic Boom of Spacemen 3’s Vox Starstream guitar – and a true ’Dreamweapon’ (Sonic Boom would modulate his sound by slowly sweeping the palm wah).